trongtinh7727/CNJAV-MIDTERM/README.md

 - `com.iiex.javamidterm.Security`: Contains the class to config `spring security` of the application.
 - `com.iiex.javamidterm.Service`: Contains the service classes for the application.

+Additon:
+- `Docs.ERD`: Contains the Entity-relationship diagram for the database
+- `Docs.Activity-diagram`: Contains the Entity-relationship diagram for the database

 ## Running the Application